 MINIMUM RENT; RENT INCREASES.

-Tenant shall pay to Landlord as monthly base rent ("Minimum Rent") during the Term the amount(s) described in Paragraph H(i) of the Basic Lease Provisions, which Minimum Rent shall be due and payable without prior notice or demand, in advance, without deduction or offset, beginning on the date set forth in Paragraph H(iii) of the Basic Lease Provisions, and continuing on or before the first day of each calendar month thereafter throughout the Term.
+Tenant shall pay to Landlord as monthly base rent ("Minimum Rent") during the Term the amount(s) described in Paragraph H(i) of the Basic Lease Provisions, which Minimum Rent shall be due and payable without prior notice or demand, in advance, without deduction or offset, beginning on the date set forth in Paragraph H(iii) of the Basic Lease Provisions (“Rent Commencement Date”), and continuing on or before the first day of each calendar month thereafter throughout the Term.
 Upon the execution hereof, Tenant shall pay the first full month's installment of Minimum Rent to Landlord.
 Minimum Rent for any period during the Term which is for less than one month shall be prorated by multiplying the Minimum Rent by a fraction, the numerator of which is the number of days in such calendar month falling within the Term, and the denominator of which is the number 30.

-Commencing as of the beginning of the second Lease Year and as of the beginning of each Lease Year thereafter, "Minimum Rent" per month for the Premises shall be One Hundred Five Percent (105%) of the Minimum Rent payable during the Lease Year immediately preceding said Lease Year, without taking into account any temporary reductions or abatements that may be applicable to the Minimum Rent during such preceding Lease Year.
+Commencing as of the beginning of the third Lease Year and as of the beginning of each Lease Year thereafter, "Minimum Rent" per month for the Premises shall be One Hundred Three Percent (103%) of the Minimum Rent payable during the Lease Year immediately preceding said Lease Year, without taking into account any temporary reductions or abatements that may be applicable to the Minimum Rent during such preceding Lease Year.